John Henry Kreitler

-Biography & Credits
+Biography and credits

-He holds a B.A. in Composition from Lewis and Clark College, Portland, Oregon, where he studied violin, composition and conducting before continuing his studies in Composition at the College-Conservatory of Music, University of Cincinnati where he also taught theory.
+Kreitler was born in Tillamook, Oregon on February 6, 1948.
+He held a B.A. in Composition from Lewis and Clark College, Portland, Oregon, where he studied violin, composition and conducting before continuing his studies in Composition at the College-Conservatory of Music, University of Cincinnati where he also taught theory.

-His concert compositions include Symphony No. 1 – the Psalms for orchestra, chorus & schola cantorum, the two-act opera, Stefan-the Young, premiered in Portland, Oregon, two string quartets, and numerous works for chamber orchestra, chamber ensembles, chorus, mixed-media and electronics.
-His recent commissions include “Canciones de Vallarta” a suite for cello and orchestra commissioned and premiered by retired Chicago Symphony Orchestra cellist Don Moline; and “Behold My Servant” for choir, organ, brass & percussion, commissioned by First Christian Church of N. Hollywood, CA. His “Perpetua” for a cappella chorus was a finalist in the 2019 Tokyo International Choral Competition.
+His concert compositions included Symphony No. 1 – the Psalms for orchestra, chorus & schola cantorum, the two-act opera, Stefan-the Young, premiered in Portland, Oregon, two string quartets, and numerous works for chamber orchestra, chamber ensembles, chorus, mixed-media and electronics.
+His recent commissions had included “Canciones de Vallarta” a suite for cello and orchestra commissioned and premiered by retired Chicago Symphony Orchestra cellist Don Moline; and “Behold My Servant” for choir, organ, brass & percussion, commissioned by First Christian Church of N. Hollywood, CA. His “Perpetua” for a cappella chorus was a finalist in the 2019 Tokyo International Choral Competition.
 His Conversations Beyond the Stars for violin, flute and electronics - inspired by an astronomical phenomenon known as ‘fast radio bursts’ - was premiered in December, 2019, by American violinist Karen Bentley Pollick and German flautist Klaus Liebetanz at the XIV Festival International de Arte in San Pancho, Mexico and was recently performed as part of Stanford University’s CCRMA series.

+Kreitler completed his Symphony No. 2, “The Voices of God,” shortly before his death.
+A commission by the Cincinnati Chamber Orchestra for its 50th anniversary, it is to be premiered Aug.
+10.

-He is composer-in-residence for Virtuosos de Cámara, an international chamber ensemble composed of performers from Mexico, Germany, Switzerland, Romania, Canada and America.
+Kreitler was composer-in-residence for Virtuosos de Cámara, an international chamber ensemble composed of performers from Mexico, Germany, Switzerland, Romania, Canada and America.
 The ensemble’s home base is Puerto Vallarta, Mexico, and is focused on presenting new chamber music, cross-cultural performances and music by Mexican composers.
 2020 performances by members of the ensemble included premieres of several new works by Kreitler, including Sonata Andalusia for two violins; “Poets End Up Living Their Madness” a suite for piano, two violins, flute, clarinet/sax, percussion and electronics inspired by poems from Mexico; Fragility of Culture:Culture of Fragility; and his arrangement for the ensemble of the classic Mexican ballad by Manuel Ponce, Estrellita.

-Kreitler’s film/TV music has been heard by audiences in over thirty countries internationally.
-His credits for underscore, songs and/or source music include numerous U.S prime-time series such as Law and Order, Friends, Homicide, and Saturday Night Live; daytime dramas including Passions (NBC) and Guiding Light (CBS); the French drama Riviera; and films such as Material Girls (MGM) and Tribute (Lifetime).
+His film and television music has been heard by audiences in over thirty countries internationally.
+His credits for underscore, songs and/or source music included numerous U.S prime-time series such as Law and Order, Friends, Homicide, and Saturday Night Live; daytime dramas including Passions (NBC) and Guiding Light (CBS); the French drama Riviera; and films such as Material Girls (MGM) and Tribute (Lifetime).

-He has won ten EMMYs, and has been awarded the prestigious BMI TV/Film Award ten times.
-He and his wife, percussionist/vocalist Patsy Meyer, divide their time between Los Angeles, Northern Kentucky and Puerto Vallarta, Mexico.
+Kreitler won ten EMMYs, and was awarded the prestigious BMI TV/Film Award ten times.
+He and his wife, percussionist/vocalist Patsy Meyer, divided their time between Los Angeles, Northern Kentucky and Puerto Vallarta, Mexico.

+Kreitler died in Northern Kentucky on January 28, 2024, at the age of 75.